 Care and support planning

-The CSP conversation itself has a solution focussed and forward looking approach which acknowledges the experience and expertise of the patient and brings together traditional clinical issues with what is most important to the individual, supporting self-management, coordinating complex care and sign posting to social prescribing.
+The CSP conversation itself has a solution focussed and forward looking approach which acknowledges the experience and expertise of the patient.
+It brings together traditional clinical issues with what is most important to the individual, supporting self-management, coordinating complex care and sign posting to social prescribing.

 Organisational processes, care pathways and staff/team roles and support are redesigned to achieve this.
 These principles apply in any planned care setting and are appropriate for all people with LTCs however many conditions or issues they live with.